Snowiiii/Pumpkin/docs/config/advanced.md

 #### Threshold

-The compression threshold used when compression is enabled
+The compression threshold is used when compression is enabled

 ```toml
 threshold=256